pravega/pravega/docs/deployment/deployment.md

 # Running Pravega

-This guide describes the options for running pravega for development, testing and in production.
+This guide describes the options for running Pravega for development, testing and in production.

 ## Pravega Modes

 There are two modes for running Pravega.

-- Standalone - Standalone mode is suitable for development and testing pravega applications.
+- Standalone - Standalone mode is suitable for development and testing Pravega applications.
 It can either be run from the source code, from the distribution package or as a docker container.
 - Distributed - Distributed mode runs each component separately on a single or multiple nodes.
 This is suitable for production in addition for development and testing.
 There are deployment options available including a manual installation, running in a docker swarm or DC/OS.

 ## Prerequisites